 You have heard how important probiotics are to your health, but have you ever considered how important they are to the health of your garden?
 Have you considered fortifying your perennials with a probiotic foliar spray or giving your fruit trees a probiotic boost next time you water?
-I had not even thought of this myself until just a few months ago, but am excited about the results seen in my garden already.
+I had not even thought of this myself until recently, but I'm excited about the results seen in my garden.

 The recipe can be used to start garden probiotics from scratch as well as to propagate your culture in batch after batch.

 Do Plants Need Probiotics?

 Just like us, plants need beneficial bacteria to protect them inside and out.
 With a healthy probiotic colony, plants are protected from molds or other pathogens and are even better equipped to deal with insect attacks.

 Their use dates back at least to 17th century Japan when an agricultural revolution swept the country.
 Family farmers developed potions called bokashi, specially adapted to their area, to nourish and protect their crops.
 Today, bokashi is manufactured commercially in Japan and is available elsewhere under the name "effective microorganisms" or "EM."

 Have you ever used probiotics in your garden?

 - 2 one-quart mason jars with bands and lids

 - 1/4 cup unsulphered organic molasses for each batch

 - 1 capsule quality probiotic OR 1/4 cup garden probiotic from your last batch